nmilosev/crouton-fedora-wayland/README.md

 needs_root_rights=yes
-EOM # this fixes the "Console users aren't allowed to run X" sudo chown 1000:1000 /tmp/ -R # this fixes croutonfreon errors for display management sudo chown 1000:1000 /usr/local/lib/croutonfreon.so # just in case cp /usr/libexec/Xorg /usr/bin/ # don't ask, it just works like that, fixes can't find /dev/tty0 error, could be Fedora specific
+EOM # this fixes the "Console users aren't allowed to run X" sudo chown 1000:1000 /tmp/ -R # this fixes croutonfreon errors for display management cp /usr/libexec/Xorg /usr/bin/ # don't ask, it just works like that, fixes can't find /dev/tty0 error, could be Fedora specific
 ```

 This is now all done by default!
 If you need to run X as root, use ```freonx-root.sh```.
+Switching is broken when running as normal user for now.
+When you logout the screen will be black.
+To get back to ChromeOS press CTRL+ALT+F2 and then CTRL+ALT+F1.

 **How much space do I need?**